pakpan/Personal/AguaClara_Interactive_Tutorial.md

 1. Create a portal for your team members to join.
 Have them write you words of  encouragement in the space below, and be sure they sign their name next to their encouragements.

 Good Job! - Victoria
+Your python code is horrendous. - Tigran Mehrabyan

+Thanks for helping me learn how to weld! -Desiree

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.